-If you are wondering how high to hang that picture or beautiful piece of art, look no further.
+If you are wondering how high to hang that picture or a beautiful piece of art, look no further.
 You are not the only one who has this question.
 So I’m going to point out a few things you should think about before hanging.

 Keep in mind the location and everything that surrounds the art.
 This definitely plays a huge role in how high to hang it.
-Here is more of a breakdown that will hopefully answer your questions are at least get you to thinking more clearly about where the art or picture should properly be hung for viewing.
+Here is more of a breakdown that will hopefully answer your questions are at least get you to think more clearly about where the art or picture should properly be hung for viewing.

-Hanging a picture at eye level is a great rule of thumb and is pretty much right on until you start considering that different people are different heights.
+Hanging a picture at eye level is a great rule of thumb and is pretty much right on until you start considering that different people are at different heights.

 This is where it could get a little complicated, but the best thing to do is to consider the average, most common height.
 This would mean you would hang the artwork 60 to 65 inches from the floor.
 This will allow the picture or artwork to be eye-level viewing to most people.

 Even though eye level is the most common practice for hanging artwork, there may be some exceptions to that rule and several places where the rule just doesn’t work.
 If you have extremely high vaulted ceilings as we do, you may want to move eye level up a few inches.

 This will help the art from looking so out of proportion with the room.
 This is also where you would consider the size of the art you hang.
 You should choose a piece of art that is proportional to the size of your room or the area in which you are hanging it.